dyhes/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Debian 9 to 10

-1. Upgrade your server to the latest Zulip `2.1.x` release.
-You can only upgrade to Zulip 3.0 and newer after completing this process, since newer releases don't support Debian 9.
+1. Upgrade your server to the latest Aloha `2.1.x` release.
+You can only upgrade to Aloha 3.0 and newer after completing this process, since newer releases don't support Debian 9.

-2. As the Zulip user, stop the Zulip server and run the following to back up the system:
+2. As the Aloha user, stop the Aloha server and run the following to back up the system:

    ```bash